-Departing from its prior decision in US v.
-LSL Biotechnologies, 379 F3d 672 (9th Cir.
-2004), the Ninth Circuit held that '[t]he FTAIA does not limit the power of the federal courts; rather, it provides substantive elements under the Sherman Act in cases involving non-import trade with foreign nations'.
-Hui Hsiung, clarify the text of the Act, which reaches trade 'among the several states, or with foreign nations'.
+view and courts now treat the FTAIA as creating a substantive requirement for stating a claim on the merits under the Sherman Act.
+Courts reason that the FTAIA serves to clarify the text of the Act, which reaches trade 'among the several States, or with foreign nations'.
 This has important consequences in the criminal context.
 As a substantive element of the offence, the government must adequately allege that the foreign conduct involves either import commerce, or a 'direct, substantial, and reasonably foreseeable' effect on US commerce when bringing an indictment.
 Outside the pleading context, courts must also take a plaintiff's or government's allegations as true for the purposes of deciding a motion to dismiss, and the plaintiff or government will have to prove the FTAIA's requirements at trial to the finder of fact.

 One case that confronted these issues was United States v.
 AU Optronics Corp, in which the government charged a Taiwanese company and its executives with price-fixing in the sale of liquid crystal displays (LCDs).
 The case is one of a very few in which the defendants in an international cartel prosecution have not sought plea bargains but instead litigated through trial, which meant the court confronted several issues of first impression.
-AU Optronics contended that, because the government had not adequately alleged either of the two prongs of the FTAIA, the court should dismiss the indictment.
-The court ultimately did not address that issue, holding that the indictment sufficiently alleged both 'import trade or import commerce' under the FTAIA and a domestic conspiracy to which the requirements of the FTAIA did not apply.